-Bedsores, also known as pressure ulcers, are a serious concern for family caregivers and medical professionals in long-term care settings and hospitals.
-People who are bedridden or spend significant time in bed or a chair and cannot shift positions on their own are at risk.
+Bed sores, also known as pressure ulcers, are a serious concern for family caregivers and medical professionals in long-term care settings and hospitals.
+According to the National Pressure Injury Advisory Panel (NPIAP), approximately 2.5 million patients develop pressure ulcers each year and 60,000 die as a direct result of these injuries.
+People who are bedridden or spend significant time in a bed or a chair and cannot shift positions on their own are at risk.
 While a small, irritated area of skin does not sound like a huge concern to the average person, this minor annoyance can quickly develop into a major health problem for frail elders.

-Firstly, Louise Aronson, MD, geriatrician, Professor of Medicine at the University of California, San Francisco, and author of A History of the Present Illness, wants to clarify some terminology that may confuse caregivers.
-The terms bedsore, pressure sore, pressure ulcer, and decubitus ulcer all refer to the same problem.
+Firstly, Louise Aronson, MD, practicing geriatrician, Professor of Medicine at the University of California, San Francisco, and author of Elderhood: Redefining Aging, Transforming Medicine, and Reimagining Life, wishes to clarify some terminology that may confuse caregivers: the terms bed sore, pressure sore, pressure ulcer and decubitus ulcer all refer to the same problem.
 “Pressure ulcer is the preferred term these days,” Dr. Aronson says, “because pressure is the main culprit and these wounds can certainly happen in places other than beds.”

 - Pressure from sitting or lying too long without shifting position;